mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } ParentNodeHashInput;
 ~~~

-The `left_hash` and `right_hash` fields hold the tree hashes of the node's
+The tree hash of an entire tree corresponds to the tree hash of the root node,
-left and right children, respectively.
+which is computed recursively by starting at the leaf nodes and building up.

 ## Parent Hash